Windows Easy Transfer: Items transferred

 As of Windows 8.1, Easy Transfer can no longer export data to another computer, but can still open files created on an earlier version of Windows.

-Windows Easy Transfer does not support transferring installed applications.
+Windows Easy Transfer did not support transferring installed applications.
 Microsoft planned to release a supplementary Windows Easy Transfer Companion for transferring certain supported applications from Windows XP to Windows Vista, but it remained as a perpetual beta during development and a final version was never released.

 Transfer methods

-Several transfer methods can be used:
+Several transfer methods could be used: